 legal or professional problems such as an arrest or loss of a job

 As an addiction tends to get worse over time, it’s important to look for early warning signs.
 If identified and treated early, someone with an alcohol addiction may be able to avoid major consequences of the disease.

-If you’re worried that someone you know has an alcohol addiction, it’s best to approach them in a supportive way.
+If you’re worried that someone you know has alcohol addiction, it’s best to approach them in a supportive way.
 Avoid shaming them or making them feel guilty.
 This could push them away and make them more resistant to your help.

-Hypnotherapy helps the person overcome why they were drinking in the first place and to take control with their actions regarding drinking.
+Hypnotherapy helps the person overcome why they were drinking in the first place and to take control of their actions regarding drinking.
 There has to be 100% commitment to want to stop and ready and willing to change, not to just expect the therapist to do the work for you.

 Over a period of time the brain is affected, causing memory loss, you can’t make decisions, you question everything.
 Paranoia, aggression anxiety all increased along with hallucinations, those little voices in your head you now hear and all you want to do is sleep now.

-Maybe you think doing drugs with ‘friends’ is not as bad as doing drugs in secret but they are both bad there is no right to taking a poison into your body.
+Maybe you think doing drugs with ‘friends’ is not as bad as doing drugs in secret but they are both bad there is no right to taking poison into your body.

 Let’s talk about what goes into making cocaine from the beginning: